 The fourth accused in the case, Nana Owusu Ensaw, a former Board member of the NCA filed an appeal and had a ruling in his favour leading to his discharge.

-The fifth accused, George Derick Oppong, former Director of Infralocks Development Limited (IDL), the loacl rep of NSO was acquitted and discharged.
+The fifth accused, George Derick Oppong, former Director of Infralocks Development Limited (IDL), the local rep of NSO was acquitted and discharged.

 The court further ordered the Attorney-General to seize assets belonging to the convicted persons estimated to be worth $3 million.